 It is never too late to be confirmed.
 At Emmanuel we prepare both children and adults for Confirmation by our Area Bishop usually at the Festival of Christ the King or during the preparation season of Advent as we await the incarnation of Christ, the Word made Flesh at Christmas.
 The preparation sessions begin when the schools go back at the beginning of the autumn.
 These are relaxed and informal sessions when we explore the basics of the Christian faith and how we might apply those liberating realities in the circumstances of our daily lives and the life of the world.

-If you are interested in discovering more about Confirmation, either for yourself of for your child, please do not hesitate to speak to Fr Jonathan or one of the other clergy.
+If you are interested in discovering more about Confirmation, either for yourself of for your child, please do not hesitate to speak to Mother Annette or one of the other clergy.